Find where to get free car and automobile repairs.

 The Car Ministry Program is a regional affiliation of churches as well as charities.
 Some of them donate used cars to qualified low income families, while other ministries assist with repairs, provide tires, and more.
 For more information, use the search above above and search for free automobile repairs using a local town or county.

 In addition to those locations listed above, one of the nations largest charity/church organizations (St. Vincent De Paul) may have information on or they have very small amounts of money to contribute for automobile repairs.
 There are some auto shop owners that may work with a local parish to volunteer their time to help repair a car at no cost to the client, provided the parts are paid for by the automobile owner.
 Other groups such as Catholic Charities may also be able to assist.
-Click here for more information.
+Click here for more information on car repairs and gasoline programs from churches.

 A number of regional non-profit organizations and charities may also provide “new” used cars to qualified low income families.
 Some of these locations may also have referrals to either local garages or programs that will repair your existing car for free or at a reduced rate.
 While the recipient will usually need to use the automobile for work related purposes, the terms of each agency will vary.
 Read more free cars.